 - Ten quizzes for a total of 10%.
 A quiz will be released when the lessons that it covers are expected to be completed by the students per the schedule.
 Each quiz is released on a Friday and due in ten days (on a Monday or the day after a holiday or recess).
 Quiz questions will be based on the slide materials and readings. - Seven required individual projects for a total of 80%: - Project #1: Use program analysis tools, e.g., AFL, and Angr, to find vulnerabilities in a program and produce exploits accordingly (10%) - Project #2: Use and extend the malware analysis and experiment environments on new malware families to enumerate the input conditions and behaviors of the malware.
-(10%) - Project #3: Implement a host-based intrusion detection system using system-call hooking.
+(10%) - Project #3: Android Device Rooting attack: build and send Over-The-Air packet from Android Recovery OS to the host OS to inject malicious code into app_process to achieve privilege escalation attack and implement a malicious location app with the obtained root privilege.
+(15%) - Project #4: Implement a host-based intrusion detection system using system-call hooking.
 The system should be able to detect anomalous or known malicious system call sequences when a program is exploited or when a malware is executed.
-(10%) - Project #4: Using a virtualized malware experiment system, extend an open-source IDS to include a sandbox-based malware detection system, which can be based on the hostbased IDS in Project 3.
+(10%) - Project #5: Using a virtualized malware experiment system, extend an open-source IDS to include a sandbox-based malware detection system, which can be based on the hostbased IDS in Project 3.
 That is, the IDS will automatically identify an attached executable in network traffic, send it to the sandbox for analysis and receive result from the sandbox.
-(10%) - Project #5: Implement a Service Worker script and exploit the vulnerable web HTTPS server to demonstrate some of the Service Worker Security concerns.
-(15%) - Project #6: Android Device Rooting attack: build and send Over-The-Air packet from Android Recovery OS to the host OS to inject malicious code into app\process in order to achieve privilege escalation attack and implement a malicious location app with the obtained root privilege.
-(15%) - Project #7: Use MLsploit to evaluate and improve a ML-based security model: build an anomaly detection model using system call sequence data, have MLsploit show evasion attacks, improve the model, and show existing attacks provided by MLsploit no longer work.
 (10%)

-- 10% exam: T/F and multiple-choice, close-everything, at the end of semester.
-Exam questions are based on the slide materials and projects. - 5% extra credit: You can make one suggestion for each project.
+- Project #6: Implement a Service Worker script and exploit the vulnerable web HTTPS server to demonstrate some of the Service Worker Security concerns.
+(15%) - Project #7: Use MLsploit to evaluate and improve a ML-based security model: build an anomaly detection model using system call sequence data, have MLsploit show evasion attacks, improve the model, and show existing attacks provided by MLsploit no longer work.
+(10%) - 10% exam: T/F and multiple-choice, close-everything, at the end of semester.
+Exam questions are based on slide materials and projects. - 5% extra credit: You can make one suggestion for each project.
 It can be about how to improve the write-up or any part of the project for future release.
 If we agree with your suggestion, you will receive one extra point. - You will be given Google form for each project.
-There is no regrade the extra credit submission.
+There is no regrade for the extra credit submission.